josephmontes/VAA/README.md

 ### NOTES
 - I was expecting to see a bias towards power hitters on this list, and it does seem that way
   - Mike Trout, Nathaniel Lowe, Austin Riley, Paul Goldschmidt, Pete Alonso, Joey Gallo, Miguel Sanó, Nelson Cruz, Ryan Mountcastle, Brandon Lowe, Bryce Harper, Willson Contreras, Rafael Devers, Randy Arozarena, Brandon Belt, Ryan McMahon, Gary Sanchez
-- I found that this entire list of batters has an average HR rate (3.8%) higher than the batters on the first list (3.3%)
+- This list of batters has an average HR rate (3.8%) higher than the batters on the first list (3.3%)
-- I also found that the overall wOBA (not just on 4-Seam Fastballs) for this list of hitters is higher (0.347) than the first list of hitters (0.344), supporting the notion that these hitters are more power-type of bats and the other list more contact-type
+- The overall wOBA (not just on 4-Seam Fastballs) for this list of hitters is higher (0.347) than the first list of hitters (0.344), supporting the notion that these hitters are more power-type of bats and the other list more contact-type
     - Another interesting note: the next year's overall wOBA (not just on 4-Seam Fastballs) for these lists of hitters: 'contact' list 1: **.338** vs. 'power' list 2: **.329!**
       - In other words, in the next season, the 'contact' list of hitters actually collectively had a higher wOBA than the list with a bias towards power hitters
       - Could this switch really be guided by their ability to counter this more effective 4-Seam Fastball combined with an increased rate of those 4-Seam Fastballs occurring?